Can Wellbutrin Trigger or Worsen Insomnia?

 - Say NO to caffeine – Caffeine is a stimulant, as is chocolate, so cut it off a few hours before bed.

 - Engage in an online sleep program – Online sleep programs, like Somnus Therapy, can alter how you view your bedroom, bed, and sleep, in general, so you can get some much-needed zzz.
-Somnus Therapy uses a variety of techniques, like cognitive-behavioral therapy (CBT-I), guided meditation, and visualization to help you relax so you can peacefully drift-off to sleep.
+Somnus Therapy uses a variety of techniques, like cognitive-behavioral therapy for insomnia (CBT-I), guided meditation, and visualization to help you relax so you can peacefully drift-off to sleep.
 The best part about an online sleep program is you can do it in the comfort of your home!

 - Repeat a mantra – Saying a word or phrase over and over again will eventually make you sleepy.
 The key to success with this tip is to stay focused on the word or phrase.